OpenMW/openmw/docs/source/manuals/openmw-cs/record-types.rst

    object is in is active the script will be run once per frame.

 Apparatus
    This is a tool to make potions.
-Again there’s an icon for your inventory as well as a weight and a coin value.
+It takes an icon record for the inventory as well as a weight and a coin value.
 It also has a *Quality* value attached to
    it: the higher the number, the better the effect on your potions will be.
    The *Apparatus Type* describes if the item is a *Calcinator*, *Retort*,